Stephen97T/LESST/README.md

 # LESST
-Learning with Subset Stacking for Timeseries data
+Learning with Subset Stacking for Timeseries